fluxcd/flux2/rfcs/0009-custom-health-checks/README.md

 ## Motivation

 Flux uses the `kstatus` library during the health check phase to compute owned resources status.
 This works just fine for all the Kubernetes core resources and custom resources that comply with the `kstatus` conventions.

 There are cases where the status of a custom resource does not follow the `kstatus` conventions.
 For example, we might want to compute the status of a custom resource based on a condition other than `Ready`.
-This is the case for resources that perform intermediary patching like `Certificate` from cert-manager, where one should look at the `Issued` condition to know if the certificate has been issued or not before looking at the `Ready` condition.
+This is the case for resources that perform intermediary patching, like `Certificate` from cert-manager, where one should look at the `Issuing` condition to know if the certificate is being issued or not before looking at the `Ready` condition.

 We need to provide a way for users to express the conditions that need to be met in order to determine the health of a custom resource.
 We seek a solution